funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-AsyncPvp.md

   }
 }
 ```

-The server will return a Lua table {next_opponent={uuid, tag, name, board, elo}}.
 If there are no more matches or no opponents can be found, "next_opponent" will be nil.
 [](description-end)

 #### Parameters
 [](parameters-start)
-- *string* `session` The session id
+- *string* `session` The session id.
 - *int* `result` The result of the match.
 1 = win, -1 = lose, 0 = other.
 - *TypedCallback\<object>* `callback` the callback function to handle the returned session data.